naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 5. Next the script will ask for your domain names from Njal.la.
 Type them in the corresponding prompts and then press enter for each prompt.
 6. Then it will ask for an email for the SSL certificates.
 Type it in and press enter.
 7. The script is long so it will take some time.
-8. Then it will ask for your root password which is `a` to install Flatpaks.
-9. It will finish by stating `All Finished!
+8. It will finish by stating `All Finished!
 Please Reboot then Enjoy your New Sovran Pro!`

 ## Finishing the Install